Do you want to start Homeless Shelter business plan?

 2.1 About the Business

 Rest&Peace will be a homeless shelter started by Penny Holmes and Jack Dawson.
-The business aims to provide a safe space for homeless people where they can come to rest and seek out jobs to sustain themselves.
-It will offer many services such as free resting places, meals, and cleaning supplies along with connections to get jobs and deal with legal issues.
+The business aims to provide a safe space for homeless people where they can rest to sustain themselves.
+It will offer many services such as free resting places, meals, and cleaning supplies along with guidance and connections to get jobs and deal with legal issues.

 2.2 Management of Homeless Shelter Company

 A non profit homeless shelter business plan will be different than any other business plan.
-There are a lot of avenues that are necessary to ensure a successful working of a non-profit.
-Therefore, Penny and Jack looked through whatever sample homeless shelter business plan they could find.
+Many approaches are necessary to be taken to ensure the successful working of a non-profit.
+Therefore, Penny and Jack went through every single sample homeless shelter business plan they could find.

-A homeless shelter business plan needs to include all logistic, technical, and human resource planning.
-So, for opening a franchise business that is focused on the rehabilitation of homeless people, Jack and Penny developed this homeless shelter business plan sample.
+A homeless shelter business plan needs to include logistic, technical, and human resource planning.
+Opening a franchise business that is focused on the rehabilitation of homeless people, the planning can be a bit different.
+However, for general info and market trends, you can refer to this homeless shelter business plan sample.

 2.3 Customers of Homeless Shelter Company

-Instead of having traditional customers, Rest&Peace will cater to people who need a place to stay for a while to get back into health and take care of themselves.
+In addition to boarding traditional homeless, Rest&Peace will also cater to people who need a place to stay for a while to get back into health and take care of themselves.
 For this purpose, the company will be partnering with many investors to sustain itself.
 Some categories of these customers will include:

 - Homeless People